What You’ll Learn

 3. Find a New Jersey Realtor and a real estate attorney

 It’s wise to partner with a buyer’s real estate agent who knows the area.
 They’ll be able to tell you which neighborhoods are primed to go up in value and which you should stay away from.
 You want someone experienced, efficient, and ultimately you’re looking for someone who gets you.
-Better Real Estate can match you with an expert New Jersey agent who can help you find the right property, and save up to 1% of your new home’s purchase price.* An attorney is not required by law to close on a home in New Jersey, but you will need one to review the sales contract.
+Better Real Estate can match you with an expert New Jersey agent who can help you find the right property, and save thousands on the home you really want.* An attorney is not required by law to close on a home in New Jersey, but you will need one to review the sales contract.

 4. Start attending showings and open houses